lvh/async-pep/pep-xxxx.rst

 Consumers consume bytes produced by producers.
 Together with producers, they make flow control possible.

-Consumers primarily play an active role in flow control.
+Consumers primarily play an passive role in flow control.

 Producers
 =========